sleekmason/Lilidog/README.md

 - Feh sets the wallpaper directly in lxsession autostart rather than pointing to ~/.fehbg <br/>
 After installation, you may want to change this to ~/.fehbg & in lxsession autostart for customization. <br/>
-If you would prefer to use icons on the desktop, enable the pcmanfm --desktop --profile in Lxsession autostart.
+If you would prefer to use icons on the desktop, enable __pcmanfm --desktop --profile__ in Lxsession autostart.

 - My wife painted rocks for the wallpaper and I found I like them quite a bit:) Maybe you will too.<br/> Feel free to use them however you like, or delete them and point to something else.
 No worries:) <br/>